umilISLab/moreever/README.md

 To be able to use this tool, you would need to define:

-* sets of words that represent your explicit references (labels representing values), and
+* sets of words that represent your explicit references (labels representing values).
+These are defined as CSV files in a file placed in [./vocab](./vocab/) and referenced from [settings.py](settings.py), and

-* corpora to be studied (currently specific to three national corpora (de, it, pt)
+* corpora to be studied these are located in a directory named `./corpus.*` and referenced from [settings.py](settings.py).

 ### Corpora